Skip to content

 Watering planned to support peaks in visitation (e.g. camping or other public activities on long weekends or school holidays)

 Environmental flow releases support the spawning and recruitment of popular angling species like estuary perch and bream.
 Local anglers continue to report increased fish activity associated with the delivery of freshes, improving fishing opportunities in the river.
-Releases support numerous fishing competitions, including those of the Balmoral, Casterton and Dartmoor angling clubs.
+Releases also support numerous fishing competitions, including the Casterton angling club.

 The planning of the summer fresh improves accessibility, water quality and amenity for canoeists planning trips on the Glenelg River over the summer holiday period.